dCache/dcache-book2/config-SRM.md

 > **NOTE**
 >
-> `spacemanager.default-access-latency` merely specifies to value to use while allocating space reservations when no value was given by the client or DCACHE admin.
+> `spacemanager.default-access-latency` merely specifies to value to use while allocating space reservations when no value was given by the client or dCache admin.
 It is not to be confused with `pnfsmanager.default-access-latency` which specifies the default retention policy of files uploaded outside of any space reservation.

 > **IMPORTANT**
 >
 > Please make sure to use capital letters for `REPLICA`, `CUSTODIAL`, `ONLINE` and `NEARLINE` otherwise you will receive an error message.

-DCACHE SPECIFIC CONCEPTS
+dCache SPECIFIC CONCEPTS
 ========================

 ACTIVATING SRM SPACEMANAGER